wso2/docs-choreo-dev/en/docs/develop/manage-repository/connect-your-own-github-repository-to-choreo.md

 # Connect Your GitHub Repository to Choreo

 Choreo allows you to connect your own GitHub repository to maintain the source code of a component when you create any Choreo components.
 You can create a Choreo component using a Ballerina project or a service written in any language in a Docker container.
 By connecting your GitHub repository, you enable collaborative development for Choreo components.
-Furthermore, this lets developers keep the source repository within their control and adhere to enterprise-specific best practices and development guidelines such as checking pull requets, code analysis, styling preferences, etc.
+Furthermore, this lets developers keep the source repository within their control and adhere to enterprise-specific best practices and development guidelines such as checking pull requests, code analysis, styling preferences, etc.

 This tutorial walks you through the steps to connect your own GitHub repository when creating a component.
 In this tutorial, you will connect your GitHub repository and use the REST API implementation in your GitHub repository to create a REST API in Choreo.

     !!! info
         You can create a component by connecting an empty repository.
-But you can only deploy it after you implement it.
+However, you can only deploy it after you implement it.

 ## Prerequisites: Create a project